JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ### EXAMPLE: How to install `STAR` (v.
 2.7.3a)

-1. Change directory to the folder you are using to store applications
+1. Change directory to the folder you are using to store applications:
 ````
 cd /Users/$USER/*
 ````